Prerequisite/Corequisite Key

 P: CJ-101

-The course will examine the social and historical origins of various police systems; police culture; role and career; police in the legal system; social and legal restraints on police practices; police discretion in practice; police and the community; police organization and community control mechanisms.
+This course will introduce students to the importance of understanding police culture and its relationship to the community and the legal system.
+Units will cover the social and historical origins of various police systems, address topics of key concerns; police culture; role and career; police in the legal system; social and legal restraints on police practices; police discretion in practice; police and the community; police organization and community control mechanisms.
+This course will also cover multicultural issues relating to terrorism and homeland security.
 Offered spring.

 CJ 202